yuosif-gamal/E-Commerce-Product-management-System/README.md

           its original state.
 * **Email Notification:**
     * the project includes an email notification system that sends notifications to users when certain events occur, such as when a cart item is marked as NOT_RESERVED because he reserved from 2 hours ago.
+    * also include email regeneration when he complete register .
-The email service is implemented using Spring Boot's _**JavaMailSender**_ to interact with an SMTP server.
+    * implemented using Spring Boot's _**JavaMailSender**_ to interact with an SMTP server and **_HTML_** for emails templates .
 * **Logging Aspect**
     * To enhance observability and debugging, a Logging Aspect has been implemented using Aspect-Oriented Programming (AOP).
     * This aspect provides comprehensive logging for method executions across all service classes.